pingidentity/pingone-magiclink-sample-solution/README.md

 ### Web Service

 This solution requires you to launch a web service.
-Details found [here](web-service).
+Details and installation steps found [here](web-service).

 ### Android Application

-This solution comes with a sample Android Application, found [here](mobile-android).
+This solution comes with a sample Android Application demonstrating the passwordless flow.
+Details and installation steps found [here](mobile-android).

 ## Test with Postman